Public-Thermodymanics-Lab/ConductivityPrediction/README.md

 -----
 assym_conduct and Simple_conduct are backend code.

-assym_conduct  is for asymmetrical electrolytes, and was developed following the paper "EVALUATION OF THE SOLUBILITY OF ELECTROLYTES FROM CONDUCTIVITY MEASUREMENTS" by R. FERNANDEZ-PRINI and J-C. JUSTICE
+assym_conduct  is for asymmetrical electrolytes, and was developed following the paper "EVALUATION OF THE SOLUBILITY OF ELECTROLYTES FROM CONDUCTIVITY MEASUREMENTS"

 Simple_conduct is for symmetrial electrolyes, it's not really used cause assym_conduct covers everything.
-It is based on the paper "Predicting Electrolyte Conductivity Directly from Molecular-Level Interactions" by Yumin Zhang, Imanuel Bier, and Venkatasubramanian Viswanathan
+It is based on the paper "Predicting Electrolyte Conductivity Directly from Molecular-Level Interactions"

 -----
-** Sources **
+## Sources

 Predicting Electrolyte Conductivity Directly from Molecular-Level Interactions Yumin Zhang, Imanuel Bier, and Venkatasubramanian Viswanathan ACS Energy Letters 2022 7 (11), 4061-4070